Secondary High Blood Pressure

 - Narrowing of the aorta ( coarctation ).

-Your doctor may suspect that you have secondary high blood pressure if:
+Your doctor may suspect that you have secondary high blood pressure if you have certain signs, such as:

 - Your blood pressure has suddenly gone up since it was last checked.

-- You have had many treatments and medicines for high blood pressure, but it is still 160/100 or higher.
+- You have had many treatments and medicines, but still have high blood pressure.

 - You have symptoms of health problems that may raise blood pressure.